 |Bicycling with Co van Kessel in Bangkok, Thailand|

+A story dedicated to Co van Kessel, the creator of bicycling in Bangkok.
 After I have been living for almost 2 years in Bangkok at Phra Kanong and not seeing much more as the busy city life of Bangkok I finally took the chance to see another side of Bangkok.
 Two friends of mine were coming on holiday and they wanted to make a bicycling trip in Bangkok.
 As I would like to see my friends again I made a trip to Bangkok for a few days and decided to make the bicycling trip together with them.
 Nowadays there are at least 5 companies who make bicycling trips in Bangkok.
 But we did choose the one who I think is the inventor of this kind of trips in Bangkok, Co Van Kessel.
 He lives now about 30 years here in Bangkok and has always been wandering around on his bike in the small soi’s (streets) and along the many klongs (canals) that still exists in this city that once was called the "Venice of Asia".
 So at 1 o’clock we had an appointment with Co at his home at On Nut from where our 5-hour trip would start.

 We were only with a small group, my two friends, another tourist and me.
 And of course Co at the lead and in the back a Thai guide to take care nobody would get lost.
 Now with a small group losing people is out of the question but with a big group it sure will be a problem.
 So after choosing one of the many bikes that Co has in stock we left his home.
 We did start our tour near On Nut in the direction of Klong “Phra Kanong” and within a few minutes the busy city of Bangkok fades away and we are in a small village with old wooden houses, schools, temples and mosques.
 We ride on small concrete “bridges” build along the klongs, about 1 meter wide with sometimes sharp curves.
 As the klongs are still used for transport we have to take also many real bridges made of wood.
 After about one hour we stop at small shop were Co treats our thirsty mouths with a drink.
 Something Co would repeat every coming hour.
 And we needed it, as bicycling and the hot sun are not a good combination.